This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Or rather, our mobile phones.

-This article is a paid partnership with Three, my mobile phone supplier in the UK as part of their Phones Are Good Campaign.
+*Advertorial Content -This article is a paid partnership with Three, my mobile phone supplier in the UK as part of their Phones Are Good Campaign.
 Three believe that phones have been getting too hard a time recently.
 Far from bringing the end to humanity, they think they bring people together.
 As I’ve said above, phones help us plan our social life, find love, build relations, run businesses and make memories.
 They also keep us connected on the go, including 71 destinations worldwide with Three’s Go Roam proposition.
 As part of the paid article, Three asked me to share my personal experiences on why phones are good.
 As always, all words, stories and random thoughts above are very much my own – and were of course written on a mobile phone, in a top-bunk hostel bed ;)